Configure Custom Styling

 </script>

-section of our HTML to ensure it runs before the page is rendered.
+Instead, you can place this script in the <head> section of your HTML to ensure it runs before the page is rendered.

 Custom CSS Framework Settings